-Career Academies UK is committed to raising the aspirations of young people.
+Career Ready is committed to raising the aspirations of young people.
 They do this by linking education and business.
-The Career Academy model below shows how this is done:

 Partners in Business (PIB)